Seneca-BSA/bsa/docs/sep600/lab4.md

     </pre>

 1. Run your program and you should now see accelerometer and magnetometer readings.
 Refer to the FXOS8700Q libraries for other library functions and reading you can get.

-    > **Lab Question:** Try getting reading from different axis to figure out which direction is X, Y, and Z?
-When there are acceleration in an axis, you'll get acceleration reading on that axis (including gravity).
+    > **Lab Question:** Try getting readings from different axes to figure out which direction is X, Y, and Z?
+When there is acceleration in an axis, you'll get acceleration reading on that axis (including gravity).

 ### Part 2: Visualize I2C Signal

-1. Power off the Freedom board and connect the SDA pin to CH1 and SCL pin to CH2 of the oscilloscope.
+1. Power off the Freedom board and connect the SDA pin to CH1 and the SCL pin to CH2 of the oscilloscope.
+If you are using the K66F board, use I2C1 at PTC11 and PTC10 for this part of the lab.

 1. With the I2C code running, adjust the oscilloscope to see the full I2C data frame.
-You might need to do this manually.
-If you cannot see the I2C signal, decrease the delay in each loop so data are send more often.
+Use the "Serial" option under Measure on the right of the face plate to align the I2C signal.
+If Serial measurement is not available, you might need to do this manually.
+If you cannot see the I2C signal, decrease the delay in each loop so data are sent more often and use "Single" reading instead of continuous readings.

     > **Lab Question:** Using the figure below as a reference, identify the start condition, the address, ACK, data, and stop condition of your I2C signal.
+You should be able to identify the address you are sending from Part 1.

     ![Figure 4.2](lab4-i2c-frame.jpg)